jch/personal-finance/README.md

 * Buy items in bulk if we will use them over the course of a year.
 A 10% discount on a case of wine (that we would buy by the bottle anyway) is an instant 10% return (actually more, but read The Only Investment Guide since it's complex math.)
 * Caulk all of the drafty parts of the house.
 Best investment possible.
 * Annually, review all expense categories in aggregate (eg. $1200 for cable TV).
 Find ways to reduce those numbers (eg. $90 for Netflix) and save or invest the difference ($1110 goes to your brokerage).
+* Set annual goals for your financial account balances.
+See goals.ods.
+When you hit a goal, celebrate.

 ## Extras